dell-asm/dell-dell_powerconnect/docs/vlan_create_remove.md

   1. Create

-     The create method creates a vlan on PowerConnect switch as per the parameters specified in the definition.
+     The Create method functionality creates a VLAN on the PowerConnect switch based on the parameters specified in the definition.

   2. Remove

-     The remove method deletes the vlan from PowerConnect switch.
+     The Remove method functionality deletes the VLAN from the PowerConnect switch.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-	name: (Required)ID of the VLAN.
+	name: (Required) This parameter defines the ID of the VLAN.

-    ensure: (Required) This parameter is required to call either create or remove method.
+    ensure: (Required) This parameter is required to call either 'create' or 'remove' method.
-    		Possible values: present/absent
-    		If its value is set to present, create method will be invoked.
+    		The possible values are: "present" or "absent" If the value is set to "present", the 'Create' method is invoked.
-    		If its value is set to absent, remove method will be invoked.
+    		If the value is set to "absent", the 'Remove' method is invoked.

-    vlan_name: Description of the VLAN
+    vlan_name: This parameter defines the description of the VLAN.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Create or Remove VLANs